mnot/I-D/rfc5988bis/draft.md

 * More carefully defined how the Experts and IANA should interact.

 * More carefully defined and used "link serialisations" and "link applications."

+* Clarified the cardinality of target attributes (generically and for "type").